AnnaQazi/Housing_Analysis/README.md

-# 🏠 Housing Price Storytelling - Data Science Assignment
+# 🏠 Housing Price Storytelling – Data Science Assignment

-This project is a data storytelling assignment using a housing dataset.
-The goal was to explore and understand key trends in price, area, and bedrooms through descriptive statistics and visualizations.

-We analyzed the distribution, central tendencies, spread, skewness, and outliers in the data to uncover hidden patterns.
-Insights were summarized in a clear narrative to simulate how a data scientist would communicate findings in a real-world scenario.
+This assignment was all about data storytelling — not just crunching numbers, but turning them into insights that make sense in the real world.
+Using a housing dataset, I explored price, area, bedrooms, and categorical features to understand how they shape property values.

+I learned how to go beyond raw stats and visualizations by interpreting them in a way that highlights patterns, outliers, and market signals.
+For example, skewness showed how a handful of luxury properties push prices upward, while categorical features like guestroom or furnishing status revealed clear premium markers.

-## 📊 Key Skills Used:
+## 📊 What I Practiced & Learned:

-- Data Exploration (Pandas)
+Data Exploration (Pandas) → Cleaning, summarizing, and understanding numerical + categorical variables.

-- Statistical Analysis (mean, median, std, skew, kurtosis)
+Statistical Analysis → Using measures like mean, median, std, skewness, and kurtosis to interpret distributions.

-- Visualization (Seaborn & Matplotlib)
+Visualization (Seaborn & Matplotlib) → Creating scatterplots, boxplots, countplots, and heatmaps to bring stats to life.

-- Data Interpretation & Insight Writing
+Insight Writing → Converting plots into a narrative that explains why the pattern matters.

+Storytelling Mindset → Framing results like a data scientist, focusing on the so what? instead of just what.